 California public schools, colleges and universities are considered gun free zones in accordance with the Gun-Free School Zone Act of 1995 ( PC 626.9).
 This law prohibits guns in schools.
-There is an exemption in the Penal Code (PC 626.9 (1)) that allows for peace officers, retired peace officers, active duty military, security guards and California CCW holders to be granted an exemption from this law.
-Although this is spelled out in the California Penal Code, it is generally accepted in the CCW community that it is considered an incredibly sensitive and controversial subject, and therefore common sense will have to dictate if an individual considers it prudent to carry a concealed handgun onto a school.
+There is an exemption in the Penal Code (PC 626.9 (1)) that allows for peace officers, retired peace officers, active duty military, (while on duty) and security guards to be granted an exemption from this law.

 MANDATED RETREAT: There is no mandate (law requiring) to retreat from an individual attempting to commit a crime which may end in death or great bodily injury.